we-are-va/we-are-va.github.io/_article/man-on-wire.md

 ---
 ## For the last few years VA has only been prepared to work on websites that have development/staging/production environments and git for version control.

-How this came to be has a back story.
-Years of painful site deployments, crashed servers and general misery for VA and our clients.

-Solving this is and now sticking to our guns in this area is one of the best things we every did.